Cancer Diagnosis and Surgery

 I woke up the next morning in the ICU and I was rushed to eat breakfast and stand up (with the help of a walker and physio), which was unexpectedly very painful and something I could not do on my own, after this I was wheeled up into my room.
 Due to the surgery I had, I needed assistance to do certain things I took for granted.
 Luckily, I had booked all this through the private health system, which meant I had a room to myself, this plus the professionalism of the nurses made this process from a very embarrassing experience to a much more normal experience.
 I also had to adapt to new ways of doing things, like walking, esp. up and down stairs.

-A few days after surgery (while I was still in hospital), I found out from the biopsy results that my cancer was caused by Lynch Syndrome, which is a genetic condition that predisposes those that have it to a number of cancers, the most common being bowel cancer.
+A few days after surgery (while I was still in hospital), I found out from the biopsy results that my cancer was caused by Lynch Syndrome, which is a hereditary genetic condition that predisposes those that have it to a number of cancers, the most common being bowel cancer.
+I later found out that this syndrome was on my mum's side of the family after she told me that she had, had a cancerous tumour removed from her bowel.
 I was also told my cancer was a very aggressive type and that it had spread to a few lymph nodes, meaning I would have to undergo chemo after my recovery.
-I later found out that this syndrome was on my mum's side of the family.
 Although, I felt very relieved that the cause wasn't health related, I was still determined to get healthier, because I didn't want to aggravate/have more issues related to the surgery and recovery.
-However, this being a genetic condition meant that it could affect any children I had or would have in the future, as well as any siblings (same family line as myself), each having a 50% chance of getting the condition and if they did contract it would need yearly colonoscopies for the rest of their life, like I am required to have from now on.
-Thankfully, I was the only one from the people in my family who'd been tested to have contracted cancer from this condition.
+However, this being a hereditary condition meant that it could affect any children I had or would have in the future, as well as any siblings (same family line as myself).
+Each child would have a 50% chance of getting the condition and if one did contract it, they would need yearly colonoscopies for the rest of their life, just as I am required to from now on.

 Upon meeting the oncologist during my hospital stay, I was told that after I had fully recovered from the surgery I had to undergo 6 months (12 cycles) of chemo, which meant that my stint with cancer was not over with yet.